boalang/study-template/docs/research/common.md

 Finally, a few utilities are provided in `common.utils`.
 These are mostly intended for helping to simplify analyses, and are as follows:

- - `_resolve_dir` will ensure that a relative directory will be relative to the study template root.
- - `_get_dir` will turn a directory or none into an appropriate string form (empty string if None, with a `/` if a regular string is passed).
  - `get_dataset` will take a filename base name and optional sub-directory name, and determine which Boa dataset the data came from.

 ## Loading Common Libraries